 Student Services Privacy Notice

-This section provides information on what personal data we (Student Services) collect; how and why we collect it; and for how long we keep it if you access additional services in connection with your health, well-being and safety.
+This section provides information on what personal data we (Student Services) collect and reuse from other University systems; how and why we collect it; and for how long we keep it if you access additional services in connection with your health, well-being, safety or career aspirations.

 What personal information do we hold about you?

 As well as asking you to reconfirm identifying information such as your name, B number, email address, we will also ask for additional information about your personal circumstances such as the nature of your disability, your visa information, your career aspirations or the full and frank details of the issue on which you need our support, advice or guidance.

 - To offer the best and the most appropriate support to you, including identifying any arrangements you may need to access your studies and to recommend actions you can take.

 - To offer the most appropriate and most accurate, support, advice and guidance.

 Who has access to your data at the University?